caloni/journal/journal.md

 # Hacker Rank Array - Part 1
 2023-04-28 computer interview english

-The next step after "the Warm Up challenges" are the array challenges.
+The next step after "Hacker Rank Warm Up" are the array challenges.
 And so I did it.
 Now I am going to recap what I did and how I did.
 And what complexity the algorithms have.

 ## Array Manipulation